 First things first: where are you chafing the worst?
 Is it under your boobs, between your belly and your bikini line?
 Between your thighs?
 It's important to get an accurate assessment of your problem areas, because different regions of chafing require different therapies and methods of prevention.
 Your chafing might improve greatly with something as simple as an alteration in your wardrobe, or which panties you choose in the morning.

-Baby powder is my boobs' BFF.
+Body powder is my boobs' BFF.
 Let me tell you, my ladies up top go from zero to hero the moment hCG hits my system.
 It's as though the hormones send an immediate signal to my body saying, "OK, girls, time to wake up."
 I'm a distance runner, so the chafing under and between my breasts gets extreme and annoying.
-However, according to Health, baby powder not only prevents chafing by absorbing moisture and allowing for slippage, it can also heal and soothe the damaged skin.
-My favorite brand will always be Gold Bond Ultimate Body Powder ($7, Walgreens).
+However, according to Health, body powder not only prevents chafing by absorbing moisture and allowing for slippage, it can also heal and soothe the damaged skin.
+My favorite brand will always be Gold Bond Ultimate Body Powder, pictured above.

 3. Change Up Your Underwear